 What Makes for a Good Advertising Hook?

-Great lawyer marketing hooks are made, not born: There has to be something that sets you apart from your fellow attorneys, even if it doesn't seem like all that big a deal to you.
+Great lawyer marketing hooks are made, not born: There has to be something that sets you apart from your fellow attorneys, even if it doesn't seem like all that big of a deal to you.
 For example:

 - Were you the attorney in a lawsuit that generated major media attention (win or lose, it doesn't really matter)?